Kaufering concentration camp complex: In popular culture

 The liberation of Kaufering IV was depicted in the second half of Episode 9 "Why We Fight" of the TV mini-series Band of Brothers, a dramatization of E Company, 506th Infantry Regiment, 101st Airborne Division.
 Although it was filmed in Hertfordshire, England, the episode is a realistic recreation of actual events depicted in historic photos and newsreels.
 For example, the soldiers have to confine the prisoners to the camp because there is not enough medical care available, and German civilians are forced to bury the dead.
 The American soldiers, who had previously fought from a parachute landing on D-Day through France and Germany, have become disillusioned, but confronting the horrors of the Nazi regime reminds them why they are fighting the war.
 Commentators rate the episode as one of the best of the series.
 American writer J. D. Salinger, the author of Catcher in the Rye, was one of the liberators of Kaufering IV.

 Austrian psychiatrist Viktor Frankl was deported from Theresienstadt to Kaufering via Auschwitz in October 1944; he spent five months in Kaufering III and was transferred to Kaufering VI in March 1945.
 His 1946 memoir, Man's Search for Meaning, has sold more than ten million copies and been translated into 24 languages.
-Large parts of the book are purportedly set in Auschwitz, where Frankl spent only three days, but actually depict his experience at Kaufering.
+Large parts of the book are purportedly set in Auschwitz, where Frankl spent three days, but actually depict his experience at Kaufering.
 In the book, Frankl develops his theory of logotherapy and argues that prisoners who maintained a positive attitude were more likely to survive.
 His work has however not been positively received by Holocaust historians, who maintain that Frankl's theories do not explain why some prisoners survived and others did not.